Madama Butterfly

 Ernst Raffelsberger

-Ernst Raffelsberger comes from Gmunden, Upper Austria.
-He studied music education and church music at the University of Music and Performing Arts in Vienna, as well as choral conducting at the Mozarteum Salzburg.
+Ernst Raffelsberger is from Gmunden, Upper Austria.
+He studied music education and church music at the University of Music and Performing Arts in Vienna as well as choral conducting at the Mozarteum in Salzburg.
 From 1983 to 1986, he was Kapellmeister of the Vienna Boys’ Choir.
-During this time, he conducted the ensemble in Vienna and on tours through Europe, South Africa, Canada, and the USA.
-From 1986, Ernst Raffelsberger was choral director and Kapellmeister at the Landestheater Salzburg (participating in the Salzburg Mozart Week and the Salzburg Festival).
+During this time, he led the ensemble in Vienna and on tours throughout Europe, South Africa, Canada, and the USA.
+From 1986, Ernst Raffelsberger served as choral director and Kapellmeister at the Landestheater Salzburg (participating in the Salzburg Mozart Week and the Salzburg Festival).
 In 1989, he moved as choral director and Kapellmeister to the Theater in Freiburg/Breisgau.
 Since autumn 1993, Ernst Raffelsberger has been engaged as choral director at the Zurich Opera House.
-Here, he has overseen approximately 150 premieres and countless revivals and has collaborated with many renowned conductors such as Marco Armiliato, Riccardo Chailly, Teodor Currentzis, Christoph von Dohnányi, Sir John Eliot Gardiner, Daniele Gatti, Bernard Haitink, Nikolaus Harnoncourt, Zubin Mehta, Gianandrea Noseda, and Franz Welser-Möst.
+Here he has overseen approximately 150 premieres and countless revivals, collaborating with renowned conductors such as Marco Armiliato, Riccardo Chailly, Teodor Currentzis, Christoph von Dohnányi, Sir John Eliot Gardiner, Daniele Gatti, Bernard Haitink, Nikolaus Harnoncourt, Zubin Mehta, Gianandrea Noseda, and Franz Welser-Möst.
 Guest performances with the Zurich Opera House have taken him to Vienna, London, Paris, and Tokyo.
-From the summer of 2012, he also began a 10-year tenure as choral director of the Vienna State Opera Chorus for the Salzburg Festival.
-This led to successful collaborations with Riccardo Muti, Mariss Jansons, and Sir Simon Rattle, among others.
-After Ernst Raffelsberger concluded this work with the 2021 festival season, he has, since 2025, been responsible once again, at Maestro Muti’s request, for choral preparation for his festival concerts in Salzburg.
-Numerous CD and DVD recordings document his work in both Zurich and Salzburg.
+Beginning in the summer of 2012, he additionally undertook a ten-year role as choral director of the Konzertvereinigung Wiener Staatsopernchor at the Salzburg Festival, collaborating successfully with Riccardo Muti, Mariss Jansons, and Sir Simon Rattle.
+After concluding this work with the 2021 festival season, he has been responsible since 2025, at Maestro Muti’s request, for choral preparation for his festival concerts in Salzburg.
+Numerous CD and DVD recordings document his work both in Zurich and Salzburg.

 Manon24 / 27 Sept / 3 / 7 / 10 Oct 2025 Tosca28 Sept / 2 / 8 / 11 / 15 / 19 Oct 2025 La clemenza di Tito26 / 29 Apr / 3 / 8 / 15 / 17 / 20 / 25 May 2026 Madama Butterfly30 Dec 2025 / 3 / 9 / 11 / 13 / 16 Jan 2026 Le nozze di Figaro24 / 29 Jan / 1 / 5 / 7 / 10 / 14 Feb 2026 Die Fledermaus7 / 10 / 12 / 14 / 18 / 26 / 28 / 31 Dec 2025 / 2 / 4 / 6 / 10 Jan 2026 Messa da Requiem20 / 22 / 28 Feb / 1 / 5 / 7 Mar / 6 Apr 2026 Arabella14 / 18 / 22 / 25 / 28 Apr 2026